 When I got to Fitchburg I was all over the place.
 I spent my whole first month weighing different majors, and seeing my options.
-Some people come to college thinking, I want to be a nursing student. and they're just lost when they find out that it's not for them.
-They be left the surgering other atthe atthese should try to experience other things
+Some people come to college thinking, I want to be a nursing student, and they're just lost when they find out that it's not for them.
+They should try to experience other things